gauravvbisht18/CodeBuddy-AI/README.md

     * Use the **"Code Reviewer"** to get feedback on your implementation.
     * Write down your thoughts in the **"My Notes"** section and click "Save Notes" or "Update Notes".
     * Click the extension icon anytime to view your stats and access notes from recent problems.

 ---

+### 📜 License & Permissions

+This project is a personal portfolio piece created to showcase my skills in extension development, UI/UX design, and front-end programming.
+The code is publicly visible for demonstration purposes.

+If you are inspired by this project or would like to use any part of the code for your own purposes, please contact me first.
+I would be happy to discuss it with you.
+Unauthorized copying, distribution, or use of this code is not permitted.

+---